-In accordance with federal regulations (CFR 668.22), students may be required to repay federal financial aid funds if they completely withdraw, are withdrawn, or fail to earn a passing grade, from all classes during a semester.
-Further information is available at the Rio Salado Financial Aid Office.
-This could affect a student's ability to receive financial aid in the future at any school.
-For a student receiving financial aid, see also Appendix G for withdrawal procedures.
+In accordance with federal regulations (CFR 668.22), a student may be required to repay federal financial aid funds if they completely withdraw, are withdrawn, or fail to earn a passing grade from all classes during a semester.
+Further information is available at the college Office of Student Financial Aid.
+This could affect a student's ability to receive Financial Aid in the future at any school.
+For a student receiving Financial Aid, also see Appendix G for Withdrawal procedures.